 When CAPIF is used as specified in TS 23.434 [2], the security mechanism for CAPIF specified in TS 33.122 [29] is referred to protect interfaces between digital asset client and digital asset server specified in TS 23.438 [y], between VAL server and digital asset server.
 The digital asset (DA) requestor (e.g. digital asset client or VAL server) takes the role of API Invoker in CAPIF.
 Digital asset server takes role of AEF in CAPIF.

-Authentication and authorization for RNAA specified in clause 6.5.3 of TS 33.122 [29] shall be followed for the DA server to authorize the DA requestor.
+Authentication and authorization for RNAA specified in clause 6.5.3 of TS 33.122 [29] shall be followed for the DA server to authorize the DA requestor to access the DA service API allowed by the DA owner.
 In addition to verifying the access token, the DA server shall further check the access control list in the DA profile.